FCS-Workshop/fcs2025/docs/proposal.md

 goal of the program this year is to address the mentoring needs of aspiring and junior researchers.
 It is difficult but necessary for them to build long-term connections in the programming languages community, and to access the perspectives of researchers from other institutions.
-Thus, the FCS workshop plans to have a couple mentoring sessions throughout the day to meet such mentoring needs.
+Thus, the FCS workshop will include mentoring activities throughout the day to meet these needs.

 ## Previous Workshops